aicastell/cryptotradingbot/README.md

-Cryptotradingbot
+# Cryptotradingbot

-This is the crypto trading bot I am working on to automate buy and sell operations on different cryto exchanges and with different trading strategies.
+This is the crypto trading bot I am working on to automate buy and sell operations on different exchanges.

-= Trading Strategies =
+## Trading Strategies

-This bot currently supports "bitstamp" exchange with two trading strategies:
+Cryptotradingbot is being designed to accept different trading strategies.
+Currently it supports:

     * strategy01: basic EMA (Exponential Moving Average)
     * strategy02: advanced EMA + RSI (Relative Strength Index)

-= Bot configuration =
+## Bot configuration

-Bot can be setup with a configuration file in this format:
+Cryptotradingbot configuration can be set with a JSON file in this format:

     $ cat config.json
     {